Jenkintown, Pennsylvania

 Jenkintown is a borough in Montgomery County, Pennsylvania, United States.
+As of the 2020 census, Jenkintown had a population of 4,719.
 It is approximately 10 mi north of Center City Philadelphia.

 History

-The community was named for William Jenkins, a Welsh pioneer settler.
+The community was named after William Jenkins, a Welsh pioneer settler.

 The borough was settled in about 1697 and incorporated on December 8, 1874, when approximately 248 acre was taken from Abington Township.
 Today, the Borough is approximately 0.58 sqmi and is home to 4,500 residents.

 Elements of the British army passed through Jenkintown en route to the Battle of White Marsh in early December 1777.

 From the mid-1950s until the early 1980s, Jenkintown was a major retail hub for the northern suburbs of Philadelphia.

 Geography

 Jenkintown is located just outside Philadelphia along the Route 611 corridor between Abington and Cheltenham Townships.

 According to the U.S. Census Bureau, the borough has a total area of 0.6 sqmi, all land.
 Jenkintown is surrounded by Abington Township to the north, west, and east, and borders Cheltenham Township to the south.